tngo0508/tngo0508.github.io/_posts/2023-12-28-search-in-rotated-sorted-array.md

   - Top 100 Liked
   - Problem of The Day
 ---
-Today, I focused on practicing the Binary Search Topic.
-I tackled the problem called Search In Rotate Sorted Array.
-Even though, I had already attempted to solve and see the solution for this problem multiple times, I found myself still struggling really hard to implement the optimize solution for this problem.
-It took me more than 2 hours to implement and fine-tune my logic to bypass all the edge cases.
-I hope that after I finished writing my explanation and approach in this post.
-This problem will be in the back of pocket and I could articulate the solution in my head.
-So, let's get into it.
+Today, my primary focus was on honing my skills in Binary Search, and I decided to tackle the problem known as "Search in Rotated Sorted Array."
+Despite making multiple attempts to solve and even reviewing the solution, I still encountered significant challenges in implementing the optimized solution.
+It took me over 2 hours to refine my logic and address all the edge cases.

+I am hopeful that, after completing this post and thoroughly explaining my approach, I will be able to internalize the solution.
+Ideally, I aim to have this problem stored in the back of my mind, allowing me to articulate the solution confidently.
+So, let's delve into it.

 # Problem Statement
 ```